|History of Chiniak||Chiniak map||Navy DF||Coast Guard DF||WW II Radar Tower||WW II Command Bunker||Air Force Tracking Station||Home Page|

 Click on a picture to see the full 640 x 480 version.
 The sun was from the South for all of these pictures.
 The shadow angles will help the viewer determine direction of view.
 Photos by Curt Law, AL7LQ.
 Text and web page design by Joe Stevens (The guy getting in some of the pictures...)
 Comments from others are at the bottom of the page.

-1 - The USCG recently installed a differential GPS transmitter
+1 - The USCG installed a differential GPS transmitter circa 1997

 just beside the Miller Field runway.
-The runway condition is severely potholed
+In 1998 the runway condition was severely potholed

 and some of the rusty